Published: 07 February 2023

 Applicants should contact their local NHS R&D Department initially and if they are unable to help directly, or if there is no local NHS R&D Department, contact their Local Clinical Research Network (LCRN) for advice on NHS Support Costs.
 Further details about LCRN contacts are available online at ‘Clinical Research Network’.

-When considered necessary by the LCRN AcoRD specialist, a completed Schedule of Events Cost Attribution Tool (SoECAT), detailing NHS support and/or Treatment Costs, needs to be completed and uploaded as part of the application submission for all applications.
-When a completed SoECAT is not considered necessary by an AcoRD specialist, only the front page (study information tab) of the SoECAT needs to be uploaded and submitted as part of the application submission.
+When considered necessary by the LCRN AcoRD specialist, a Schedule of Events Cost Attribution Tool (SoECAT), detailing NHS support and/or Treatment Costs, needs to be completed and uploaded as part of the application.
+If a SoECAT is not considered necessary by an AcoRD specialist, only the front page (study information tab) of the SoECAT needs to be submitted as part of the application.
 The SoECAT must be authorised and signed off by an AcoRD Specialist even where there are no excess treatment costs.

 NHS support costs

 These are the additional patient care costs associated with the research, which would end once the R&D activity in question has stopped, even if the patient care service involved continues to be provided.
 These might cover items such as extra patient tests, extra in-patient days and extra nursing attention.
 Researchers should contact their local NHS R&D department initially and, if they are unable to help directly or if there is no local NHS R&D department, contact the LCRN senior manager for advice on NHS support costs.
 Further details about LCRN contacts are available on the NIHR LCRN website.